xRiddin/Discord-Auto-message/README.md

     python auto.py

  When running the script, you will be prompted to enter the number of seconds to wait between each message.

+## Tip

+To keep the bot running continuously you can use 'uptime bot' in your repl codebase.

 ## Options